Unwind and Recharge The Hidden Benefits of Being in Nature

 Reduced stress and anxiety

-We know that spending time in nature has stress-reducing and anxiety-reducing effects.
-According to one study, spending only 20 minutes in nature can significantly lower stress levels (Berman, Jonides, & Kaplan, 2008).
-Another study found that people who took a 90-minute walk in nature had less anxiety and higher self-esteem than those who walked in the city.
-(Bratman, Hamilton, Hahn, Daily, & Gross, 2015).
+Spending time in nature is one of the best ways to ease stress and calm the mind.
+Research supports this: just 20 minutes outdoors can significantly lower stress levels (Berman, Jonides, & Kaplan, 2008).
+Another study revealed that taking a 90-minute walk in nature not only reduced anxiety but also boosted self-esteem, compared to those who walked in urban areas (Bratman, Hamilton, Hahn, Daily, & Gross, 2015).

 Improved mood